walterfreeman/phy211/syllabus.md

 #### Labs

 You are enrolled in a lab.
 It is a separate course, with separate grades and TA's.

-You may also ask your lab TA or Sam Sampere (smsamper@syr.edu).
+You should ask your lab TA or Tomasz Skwarnicki (the lab professor) questions about lab.
 (You may, of course, ask any of us questions about the *physics* of things you do in lab.)

-You should ask your lab TA or Tomasz Skwarnicki (the lab professor) questions about lab.

 Another good place to ask about things in your lab is the #lab-discussion channel on Discord.
 Someone in our class will likely know the answer!